kwf37/ArchUSB/README.md

 3. Try connecting to wifi using `nmcli device wifi connect <SSID> password <password>`.
 4. Once successfully connected, your configuration should automatically be saved and your computer will try to connect to it on bootup!
 Take a dive into the extra features of NetworkManager on [its page on the Arch Wiki](https://wiki.archlinux.org/index.php/NetworkManager).
 In case you have not noticed already, the Arch wiki is an incredible resource with vast amounts of information on Arch packages and tutorials, so it is worth perusing thoroughly.

+### Setting up Xorg and Running I3 and Firefox
+Xorg the most common display server, and so in order to run GUI programs in windows, you will need to install Xorg.
+[This page](https://wiki.archlinux.org/index.php/xorg#Installation) should be your primary reference when working with Xorg and looking for things to optimize and customize.

+Since I will be using  i3 window manager for this tutorial, be sure to also read up on [this page](https://wiki.archlinux.org/index.php/i3).

+Last important link is the [page on firefox](https://wiki.archlinux.org/index.php/Firefox) on the Arch wiki.

+1. Install the whole `xorg` package group.
+I chose to install the whole package because I have not decided to scrap any of the packages in the group.
+Read up on [pacman](https://wiki.archlinux.org/index.php/Pacman) if you ever forget how to install packages.
+2. Install the whole `xorg-drivers` package group.
+I chose to install the whole package group because I intend to run the USB on multiple computers.
+3. Install the `i3` package group.
+4. Install `firefox`.
+Default options are fine, but read the wiki page and be sure to pick what you want
+5. Install a terminal emulator.
+[This page](https://wiki.archlinux.org/index.php/List_of_applications#Terminal_emulators) of the Arch wiki has lots of fun choices.
+I picked `urxvt` and haven't tried many others, so feel free to pick whichever interests you.
+6. Install `xorg-xinit`.
+This will let us start up an X server session from our barebones terminal.
+Read up on it [here](https://wiki.archlinux.org/index.php/Xinit).
+7. Copy the default `.xinitrc` file into your home directory by running `cp /etc/X11/xinit/xinitrc ~/.xinitrc`.
+8. Modify the default `.xinitrc` by replacing
+    ```
+    twm &
+    xclock -gemoetry 50x50-1+1 &
+    xterm -geometry 80x50+494+51 &
+    xterm -geometry 80x20+494-0 &
+    exec xterm -geometry 80x66+0+0 -name login
+    ```
+    with `exec i3`.
+9. Call startx which should start up a plain i3 session.
+10. The i3 config wizard should pop up in the middle of the screen.
+Read up on i3 and pick whichever configs suit you.
+11. Open up a terminal session, and then in the terminal, open up firefox.
+12. See **TODO SCREENSHOT** for what my session looks like.
+(Temporarily this is just saved as barebones_desktop, where I have a terminal, GIMP, and firefox open).

 ## References
 **TODO** reformat the references